Flutter Dynamic Links: A Step-by-Step Guide to Replacing Firebase

 Step 3: Listen for Deep Links

-This is the core of your implementation.
-The Tapp SDK makes it easy to set up a listener that fires whenever a deep link is resolved, whether the app was just installed (deferred) or already on the device.
+This is the core of the implementation.
+I designed the Tapp SDK to make it easy to set up a listener that fires whenever a deep link is resolved, whether the app was just installed (deferred deep linking) or was already on the device.

-We recommend setting up this listener in your main widget’s initState
+I recommend setting up this listener in your main widget’s initState.

 import 'package:flutter/material.dart';